nec-research/glomicave/README.md

 ```

-**Note.** In case record contains extra symbols, like *https://doi.org/* or *doi.org* it will be considered as a separate record and may cause duplication of the information in the database.
+**Note.** In case record contains extra symbols, like *https\://doi.org/* or *doi.org* it will be considered as a separate record and may cause duplication of the information in the database.

 ### OpenIE-derived facts

-Text-mined facts are normally represanted by OpenIE systems as triples of (Subject, Relation, Object).
+Text-mined facts are normally represanted by OpenIE systems as triples `(Subject, Relation, Object)`.
 Here we describe the structure of a comma-separated CSV-file that should be used to integrate OpenIE-derived facts into the knowledge graph:

 `Subject, Relation, Object, Polarity, Modality, Attribution, Sentence, SentenceUID`